 Advancements in composite materials, automation, and more efficient manufacturing processes have helped domestic manufacturers dramatically increase productivity throughout the past decade.
 The wind supply chain that has developed in the United States in recent years has nearly tripled the domestic content of wind turbines installed in the United States between 2006 and 2012.

 As the size and complexity of wind turbines grow, so do the manufacturing process requirements and component transportation costs which, in turn, increase the need for local manufacturers who can overcome technical and logistical challenges.
-Currently, the average utility-scale wind turbine contains roughly 8,000 parts, including blades up to 75 meters (roughly 250 feet) in length and towers roughly the height of the statue of liberty.
-With the goal of future turbines with 100-meter-long blades atop 140 meter towers, advanced manufacturing and assembly techniques must be developed to meet the demand for advanced wind energy technology.
+Currently, the average utility-scale wind turbine contains roughly 8,000 parts, including blades up to 75 meters (250 feet) in length and towers 80 meters (262 feet) high, roughly the height of the Statue of Liberty.
+New turbine towers are even taller to capture stronger winds at higher elevations.
+Potential capacity maps show land areas in the United States that may be suitable (with an average capacity factor of 35% or greater) for wind energy development using new 110 meter turbines and planned 140 meter turbines.
+Advanced manufacturing and assembly techniques must be developed in order for wind energy to expand to land areas with untapped wind resource potential.

 Breaking Down the Manufacturing Process